gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 implementation of pressure control \ :ref:`35 <refMartyna1996>`.
 Parrinello-Rahman and Berendsen can be combined with any of the temperature coupling methods above.
 MTTK can only be used with Nosé-Hoover temperature control.
-From 5.1 afterwards, it can only used when the system does not have constraints.
+From version 5.1 onwards, it can only used when the system does not have constraints.

 Berendsen pressure coupling